 The best time to spot an adder is from March onward, when they’re out basking in the warmer weather, usually on logs or rocks.
 They are best found in mainland Scotland; you’ll struggle to spot one nearer to the coast.

 Adders are actually a protected species in the UK under the Wildlife and Countryside Act 1981 and are classified as a Priority Species in the UK Biodiversity Action Plan.

 It may seem unlikely to find these animals in Scotland, especially since Lynx became extinct in the UK more than 1300 years ago, but they were reintroduced into Aberdeenshire and Argyll in 2015 by the Lynx UK Trust.

 The lynx is actually Europe’s third largest predator, behind brown bears and wolves, and hunt deer, mountain hares and other small mammals.
 They are quite difficult to spot, moving swiftly and often at night time, to avoid humans.

 If you are lucky enough to spot one, the lynx is distinguishable by its triangular ears with black tufts at the tip, along with its short, black-tipped tail.

-Native to Scotland, the mountain hare is known for its magnificent coat, which camouflages them; during the summer months, they blend into the heather-clad moorland they frequent with their grey-brown coat often tinged with blue.
+An animal native to Scotland, the mountain hare is known for its magnificent coat, which provides camouflage during the summer months when they blend into the heather-clad moorland with their grey-brown coat often tinged with blue.
 In the winter they turn almost completely white, making them difficult to spot in the snow.